64kramsystem/zfs-installer/README.md

 2. it allows specifying the RAID type;
 3. it allows customization of the disk partitions;
 4. it supports additional features (e.g. encryption);
+5. it supports new OpenZFS versions, via PPA `jonathonf/zfs`.
-5. it supports many more operating systems;
+6. it supports many more operating systems;
-6. it supports unattended installations, via custom scripts;
+7. it supports unattended installations, via custom scripts;
-7. it installs a convenient trimming job for ZFS pools;
+8. it installs a convenient trimming job for ZFS pools;
-8. it's easy to extend.
+9. it's easy to extend.

 The disadvantages are: